Shimmy0530/kali-mcp-server/README.md

 **What is MCP?** The Model Context Protocol is a standardized protocol that enables AI assistants to interact with external tools and services.
 This server exposes Kali Linux security tools as MCP tools, allowing AI assistants to help with authorized security testing, vulnerability assessment, and penetration testing tasks.

+**Open Source:** This project is open source and welcomes contributions!
+See the [Contributing](#contributing) section for how you can help improve this project.

 ## ⚠️ CRITICAL LEGAL AND ETHICAL WARNINGS

 ### AUTHORIZED USE ONLY